cloraronco/OpenCV-Bootcamp/README.md

 Brightness adjustment, also known as addition, is a fundamental image processing operation that involves modifying the intensity values of pixels.
 By adding a constant value to each pixel's intensity, we can control the overall brightness of the image.
+The mathematical expression for this operation is: `New Intensity = Original Intensity x Constant`

 <div align="center">
   <img src="https://github.com/cloraronco/OpenCV-Bootcamp/blob/main/utils/brightness.jpg" alt="c" width="80%";>